arthurbolsoni/Purple-adblock/README.md

 Free proxy on Extension: [Firefox](https://addons.mozilla.org/de/firefox/addon//) and [Google Chrome](https://chrome.google.com/webstore/detail/).

 ## Development
-The project was builded in python3.8.
+The project was builded in python3.8 and NodeJS.
 For run you server side you need a proxy + Client_ID of the purple site. <br>
 for run the client side you need changer the host on background.js.